 2012.
 Sep: Received the Excellent Reviewer Award by ISPRS.

 2012.
-May: Invited Keynote presentation given at the 32nd EARSeL Symposium (European RS).
+May: Invited Keynote Speaker at the 32nd EARSeL Symposium (European RS).

 2011.
-Apr: Our undergraduate students presented their space balloon course project at the 2011 National Conference on Undergraduate Research.
+Apr: Students presented the space balloon project at the National Conference on Undergraduate Research.

 2010.
 Nov: A review paper on SVM methods was accepted in the ISPRS journal.

 2010.
 Jun: After invitation attended UN FAO meeting in Rome, Italy.

 2009.
 Aug: Full patent awarded by the USPTO on multi-scale neural networks.

 2009.
 Jan: New grant from NASA to study spatiotemporal relationships between bird migration and climate change.

 2008.
 Oct: Guest Editor for a PE&RS Special Issue on Artificial Intelligence in Remote Sensing.